lilrose/Animations/README.md

 # Animations
-Animations using HTML, Javascipt and CSS
+Animations using HTML, Javascript and CSS